JLab_logo_text_white1.jpg

 Radioactive material dispersed in the air in the form of dusts, fumes, particulates, mists, vapors, or gases.

-Any area, accessible to individuals, where: (1) The concentration of airborne radioactivity, above natural background, exceeds or is likely to exceed the derived air concentration (DAC) values listed in appendix A or appendix C of this part or (2) An individual present in the area without respiratory protection could receive an intake exceeding 12 DAC-hours in a week.
+Any area, accessible to individuals where: (1) The concentration of airborne radioactivity, above natural background, exceeds or is likely to exceed the derived air concentration (DAC) values listed in Appendix A or Appendix C of 10 CFR 835 or (2) An individual present in the area without respiratory protection could receive an intake exceeding 12 DAC-hours in a week.

 alert level

-The cumulative annual exposure that triggers special efforts by the worker and supervisor to keep the worker’s exposure ALARA.
+The cumulative annual exposure that triggers special efforts to keep an individual’s exposure ALARA.
 Jefferson Lab’s alert level is 0.25 rem (250 mrem) in 1 year.

-A set of design rules that permit the safe design of a pressure system that, because of materials, material thickness or operating conditions, cannot be made to conform to the ASME BPV or B31.3.
+A set of design rules that permit the safe design of a pressure system that cannot be made to conform to the ASME BPV or B31.3 because of materials, material thickness, or operating conditions.

-A temporary assignment to other-than-customary work operation to allow productive work during an injury recuperation period.
+A temporary assignment to other-than-customary work operation that allows productive work during an injury recuperation period.
 This may include an assignment outside the employee’s normal work group.

 American National Standards Institute and the Institute of Electrical and Electronic Engineers (ANSI/IEEE)